KSP-KOS/KOS/README.md

-    LIST.           // Lists files on the active volume LIST FILES.     // Lists files on the active volume LIST VOLUMES.   // Lists all volumes, with their numbers and names
+    LIST.           // Lists files on the active volume LIST FILES.     // Lists files on the active volume LIST VOLUMES.   // Lists all volumes, with their numbers and names LIST BODIES.    // Lists celestial bodies and their distance LIST TARGETS.   // Lists target-able vessels in range LIST RESOURCES. // List of resources by stage
+    LIST PARTS.     // Lists parts in vessel
+    LIST ENGINES.   // List of engines

 ### LOCK